On Air Now

 “She’s right!” said Cooper. “[Singing live] was terrifying, and I really relied on her.
 I spent about a year and a half taking vocal lessons and preparing.”

-It’s clear that Cooper fully embraced the role of the country singer – the actor seems to do all the singing and piano playing in the film himself.
+It’s clear that Cooper fully embraced the role of the country singer.
+The actor does all the singing himself, and took six months of guitar and piano lessons to prepare for his role.

 Cooper’s vocals are remarkably authentic.
 As an alcoholic and addict, Jackson Maine’s vocals should tell a dark personal narrative.
 And for Cooper, that also meant changing his speaking voice.